sanger/traction-ui/DPL-478-todo.md

 - If the upload is successful there should be some feedback indicating that it is a success (along with an indication of how many qc results have been created)
 - If the upload fails then there should be some feedback (giving reasons as to why it has failed with an indication of where it has failed)
 - There should be wiggle room if the use tries to upload previously recorded records.
 Rather than failing it will just create a new record.
 The qc results table is idempotent so should not overwrite amend or delete. ()

-### Todo
+- `createQcResultsUploadResource` tests
 - Test once Service error message handling has been updated
-- `createQcResultsUploadResource` tests
 - `ExtractionQcForm` tests

+### Todo

-- e2e tests
+- e2e test